ddcovery/ddinject-js/README.md

 ```

+**Remarks**:

+* The _dependencies_ object can't be modified: if you try to change or redefine any property an exception will be raised.
+* Trying to acces an unexisting dependency will raise an exception

-A friendly way to access dependencies is using destructuring:
+The "nice" way to access dependencies is using destructuring:

 * It removes the need to declare the _dependencies_ parameter.
 * You declare exactly what you need.